fe-data/fe-tracking/docs/index.rst

 -----------
 Use the App to scan a printed ticket or a downloaded PDF ticket.
 Turn recording on at the start of the route, turn off the screen and put it in a bracelet, for example.
-Stop recording at the end of the route and show the finish/Exit qrcode to the organisation in order to receive, for example, a medal or any other form of proof of participation.
+Stop recording at the end of the track and show the finish/Exit qrcode to the organisation in order to receive, for example, a medal or any other form of proof of participation.

+The event organiser can also choose to make real-time messages and real-time track updates available to the user of the FE Tracking App.
+Users can also share their track with family and friends while walking, cycling, etc

 * **Install the *FE Tracking* App**:
   :doc:`Installation <getting-started/installation>`